"Does God really care about our weight?"

 I don't believe it is possible to eliminate the desire for a quick fix.
 I think that is part of our sin/flesh nature.
 It's like little children on a road trip to Disney World continually asking their parents, "Are we there yet?"
 When little children want something good, they don't want to wait to get it.
 They want it now!

 With that being said, you'll never get to "Disney World" as long as you stay at home.
 You have to get on the right road to it.
-Once you are on the road, you can enjoy the trip by reminding yourself that you will get there in time—encourage yourself continually.
+Then once you are on the road, you can enjoy the trip by reminding yourself that you will get there in time—encourage yourself continually.
 You can also amuse yourself by making your goal a game daily.
 For example, count how many healthy choices you make each day, and every day try to match or beat your previous score.

 Finally, enjoy the scenery along the way.
-Notice yourself getting stronger, fitter, and faster than you were before.
+Notice yourself getting stronger, fitter, faster than you were before.
 Notice better muscle tone.
 Notice less shortness of breath.
 All of these will ensure you will not only enjoy your ideal size when you get it, but enjoy yourself all the way to it.

 I hope this article clearly provides my stand on some controversial Christian weight loss questions.
 And if weight is an issue for you, ask God to show you wisdom in how to handle it.